How to Get More People to View Your eBay Listing

 To qualify:

-• Account Age: Your eBay account must be active for at least 90 days.
-But let's be honest—if you're reading this, it's probably not your first year on eBay, so you're already on the right track.
+Your eBay account must be active for at least 90 days.
+But let's be honest, if you're reading this, it's probably not your first year on eBay, so you're already on the right track.

 Tips to stay Top Rated:

-• Maintain Sales Volume: If you're struggling to meet the transaction threshold, consider listing low-cost items at breakeven prices to maintain volume.
-Some sellers even sell items at a slight loss—think of it as the cost of doing business to unlock Top Rated Seller benefits.
+If you're struggling to meet the transaction threshold, consider listing low-cost items at breakeven prices to maintain volume.
+Some sellers even sell items at a slight loss, thinking of it as the cost of doing business to unlock Top Rated Seller benefits.

 10. Consistent Branding Helps Seal the Deal